rhomobile/rhomobile-docs/eb/en/edge/api/RhoConnectClient.md

 ### setObjectNotification()
 The RhoConnectClient can send a notification when a specific object on the current page has been modified.
-This is useful if you have frequently-changing data like feeds or timelines in your application and want them to update without the user taking any action.
+This is useful if you have frequently-changing data like feeds or time-lines in your application and want them to update without the user taking any action.

 ####Parameters
 <ul><li>callback : <span class='text-info'>CallBackHandler</span></li></ul>